KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made to access an element of an array or collection with an index that is outside its bounds.

-    throw [System.IndexOutOfRangeException]::New("an attempt is made to access an element of an array or collection with an index that is outside its bounds.")
+    throw [System.IndexOutOfRangeException]::New('an attempt is made to access an element of an array or collection with an index that is outside its bounds.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IndexOutOfRangeException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IndexOutOfRangeException.aspx)